conal/quotes/quotes.md

 "The ego names our experience because it cannot directly live it." - Eckhart Toelle

 "The answers you get depend on the questions you ask." - Thomas S. Kuhn

+"Love yields to busyness.
+If you seek a way out of love, be busy; you’ll be safe, then."
+- Ovid, Remedia Amoris (via Julian Kain)

+"The creative adult is the child who survived after the world tried killing them, making them grown up.
+The creative adult is the child who survived the blandness of, the unhelpful words of bad teachers, and the nay-saying ways of the world.
+The creative adult is in essence simply that, a child." - Ursula Le Guin

+"Without a specification, a system cannot be wrong, it can only be surprising." — Gary McGraw